12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Customers like to shop around for the best deal before they commit.
 So if your prices are higher than other stores, they'll likely quit the purchase.

 But why do they bother to add items to the cart if they are just going to quit?
 Sometimes, when buyers want to purchase multiple products they may find that prices differ for each product across different stores.
-What they would then do is add all the products they want to the cart in each of the stores, then see which one comes out to the best final price.
+What they would then do is add all the products they want in the cart in each of the stores, then see which one has the best final price.

-To complete a purchase, online customers need to provide sensitive information like credit card details.
-This is why a lack of trust in your website can lead to cart abandonment.
+Online customers need to provide sensitive information like credit card details to complete a purchase,.
+This is why lack of trust in your website can lead to cart abandonment.

-Things like poor reviews take away from your credibility and can also affect the cart abandonment rate.
+Things like poor reviews take away your credibility and affect the cart abandonment rate.
 Sites that don't display security badges, trust seals, and an SSL certificate will often turn off potential buyers.

-21% of buyers say that they’ll abandon an online shopping cart if the Checkout process is complex or complicated.
-Many sites complicate their checkout process by asking shoppers to create accounts or having them click through too many pages before they can checkout.
+21% of buyers say that they’ll abandon an online shopping cart if the checkout process is complex.
+Many sites complicate their checkout process by asking shoppers to create accounts or having them click through too many pages.

-This lengthens the checkout process, makes it more cumbersome, and leaves buyers enough time to start experiencing buyers’ remorse before they can pay.
+This slows down the checkout process, and gives buyers enough time to start experiencing buyers’ remorse before they can pay.

 When you factor that mobile users have more payment options than desktop i.e mobile wallets, it becomes more important to provide a stellar mobile experience.

-If customers have to keep zooming in and out on mobile, or if they experience issues while entering their details they become more likely to exit without checking out.
+If customers have to keep zooming in and out on their cell phones or if they experience issues while entering their personal info, they become more likely to exit without checking out.

 Even when you've built a seamless shopping experience, many shoppers will have questions that need to be addressed.
 Most times, not addressing those questions at the point of sale will lead to shopping cart abandonment.

-Most shoppers want to know that they can easily return a purchase and get a refund for it should anything go wrong.
+Most shoppers want to know that they can easily return a purchase and get a refund for it if anything goes wrong.
 So it's easy to see why an unclear return or refund policy can be a problem.

 For example, mentioning "7-Day Replacement" on the sales page might raise questions like "who pays for shipping?", "Will I get a replacement within 7 days or do I have to request a replacement within 7 days?".
 These questions can lead to doubt, uncertainty, and confusion regarding the purchase and cause them to abandon their cart.